paich64/C64MEGA65/README.md

    there at Giana Sisters but at everything that scrolls and/or moves a lot of things on the screen.

+Summary: Modern HDMI displays can only display signals with screen refresh rates of 50 Hz, 60 Hz and other "even" frequencies.
+The C64 on the other hand outputs a very "odd" screen refresh rate that is closer to 50.125 Hz.
+This will lead to undesired jerky screen movements every approximately 8 seconds.

 ### Compatibility

 We are slowing down the whole system (not only the C64, but also the SID,